michael2012z/BitBible/markdown/KJV/files/Job.md

 28. Thou shalt also decree a thing, and it shall be established unto thee: and the light shall shine upon thy ways.

-29. When men are cast down, then thou shalt say, There is lifting up; and he shall save the humble person.the humble…: Heb. him that hath low eyes
+29. When men are cast down, then thou shalt say, There is lifting up; and he shall save the humble person.

-30. He shall deliver the island of the innocent: and it is delivered by the pureness of thine hands.He shall…: or, The innocent shall deliver the island
+30. He shall deliver the island of the innocent: and it is delivered by the pureness of thine hands.

 ## Job 23

 1. Then Job answered and said,

-2. Even to day is my complaint bitter: my stroke is heavier than my groaning.stroke: Heb. hand
+2. Even to day is my complaint bitter: my stroke is heavier than my groaning.

 3. Oh that I knew where I might find him! that I might come even to his seat!